This is a guide covering everything you need to know about tilt-shift lenses.

 The most famous effect of this lens is its ability to make the object you shot appear miniature.
 Thanks to the tilt feature that can maximize the depth of field.

-In contrast, this feature can also do the opposite: when the view you want to shot has a broad depth of field, it makes sure every object on the frame is in the focus point.
+In contrast, this feature can also do the opposite: when the view you want to shoot has a broad depth of field, it makes sure every object on the frame is in the focus point.

 What are the Uses of a Tilt-Shift Lens?